How Many Words Does The Average Native Speaker Use?

 Despite being one of the most common ways people choose to evaluate fluency, counting words is not effective.
 And there are several reasons for this:

-First: It is impossible to come up with an exact number of words that demonstrates fluency.
+- It’s impossible to come up with an exact number of words that demonstrate fluency.

-Second: Language experts disagree about how to measure vocabulary size.
+- Language experts disagree on how to measure vocabulary size.

-Third: When it comes to learning a language, all words are not the same.
+- When it comes to learning a language, not all words are the same.

-It doesn’t make sense that people with more education would have smaller vocabularies than people with less education.
+It doesn’t make sense.
+Why would people with more education have smaller vocabularies than people with less education?
 Where does this discrepancy come from?

-The difference in the numbers is the result of the way experts measure what they are studying.
-They are actually measuring different things.
-They don’t agree on the definition of “word” or the definition of “know.”
-So it is not surprising they come up with such different answers to questions about how many words people know.
+The difference in the numbers comes from how experts measure data.
+They measure differently.
+And they don’t agree on the definition of “word” or the definition of “know.”
+So, it is not surprising that they come up with such different answers to questions about how many words people know.